UllasAcharya16/ZeroDay/README.md

-🚨 Zero-Day Attack Detection (Google Colab)
-📌 Project Description

-This Google Colab notebook implements an unsupervised zero-day attack detection system using PCA and K-Means clustering.
-The model focuses on learning normal network behavior and identifying anomalies without relying on predefined attack signatures, making it suitable for zero-day attack scenarios.

-🎯 Objectives

-Detect anomalous and zero-day attacks using unsupervised learning

-Reduce high-dimensional network traffic data using PCA

-Cluster traffic patterns using K-Means

-Evaluate model performance using clustering and classification metrics

-🧠 Approach Used

-Data Loading

-Dataset uploaded or mounted via Google Drive

-Preprocessing

-Missing value handling

-Feature scaling and normalization

-Dimensionality Reduction

-Principal Component Analysis (PCA)

-Clustering

-K-Means clustering applied on PCA-transformed data

-Evaluation

-Internal clustering metrics

-Confusion matrix and classification metrics (for analysis only)

-📊 Evaluation Metrics
-🔹 Clustering Metrics

-Silhouette Score

-Davies–Bouldin Index

-Calinski–Harabasz Index

-🔹 Classification Metrics (Evaluation Purpose)

-Accuracy

-Precision, Recall, F1-Score

-Confusion Matrix

-⚠️ Note: Classification labels are used only for evaluation.
-The model itself is unsupervised.

-📈 Results Overview

-Strong cluster separation in PCA space

-High accuracy in identifying normal traffic

-Low false-positive rate

-Conservative detection of attacks, typical of unsupervised zero-day detection models

-🛠️ Tools & Libraries

-Python

-Google Colab

-NumPy

-Pandas

-Scikit-learn

-Matplotlib / Seaborn

-▶️ How to Run (Colab)

-Open the notebook in Google Colab

-Upload the dataset or mount Google Drive

-Run cells sequentially from top to bottom

-View clustering metrics, confusion matrix, and plots in output cells

-⚠️ Limitations

-Attacks similar to normal traffic may not be detected

-Performance affected by dataset imbalance

-Accuracy is not a reliable metric for anomaly detection

-🔮 Future Work

-Adaptive anomaly thresholding

-Semi-supervised learning integration

-Topology-aware boundary enhancement

-Real-time deployment

-📌 Conclusion

-This Colab-based implementation demonstrates how unsupervised learning techniques can be applied for zero-day attack detection by modeling normal network behavior.
-The notebook serves as an experimental and educational framework for understanding anomaly-based intrusion detection.
+# **ZERO DAY ATTACK DETECTION**

+## **Project Overview**

+This project implements a Zero-Day Attack Detection system using unsupervised machine learning techniques.
+The goal of the system is to learn normal network traffic behaviour and identify deviations that may indicate unknown or previously unseen (zero-day) attacks.
+The implementation is carried out in Google Colab using Python.

+## **Objectives**

+- To study zero-day attack detection using unsupervised learning
+- To model normal network behaviour without relying on attack signatures
+- To reduce high-dimensional network data using PCA
+- To cluster traffic patterns using K-Means
+- To evaluate performance using clustering metrics and confusion matrix

+## **Methodology**

+### **1. Data Loading**

+The dataset is loaded into Google Colab either through direct upload or by mounting Google Drive.
+Only relevant features required for analysis are selected.

+### **2. Data Preprocessing**

+Preprocessing steps such as handling missing values and feature scaling are performed.
+Feature scaling is important because clustering algorithms depend on distance-based calculations.

+### **3. Dimensionality Reduction**

+Principal Component Analysis (PCA) is applied to reduce the dimensionality of the dataset while preserving most of the data variance.
+This helps in improving clustering performance.

+### **4. Clustering**

+K-Means clustering is applied on the PCA-transformed data to group similar network traffic patterns.
+This process is completely unsupervised and does not use class labels during training.

+### **5. Evaluation**

+Ground-truth labels are used only for evaluation purposes.
+The clustering output is compared with actual labels to analyse how effectively the model separates normal and attack traffic.

+## **Evaluation Metrics**

+The following metrics are used for evaluation:

+- Silhouette Score
+- Davies–Bouldin Index
+- Calinski–Harabasz Index
+- Confusion Matrix
+- Precision, Recall, and F1-Score

+Accuracy is also calculated but is not considered a reliable metric due to the imbalanced nature of the dataset.

+## **Results Summary**

+The clustering metrics indicate that the model forms well-separated clusters in the PCA feature space.
+The system is able to identify normal traffic with high confidence and maintains a low false positive rate.
+Attack detection is conservative, which is expected in an unsupervised zero-day detection approach.

+## **Tools Used**

+- Python
+- Google Colab
+- NumPy
+- Pandas
+- Scikit-learn
+- Matplotlib

+## **How to Run**

+1. Open the notebook in Google Colab
+2. Upload the dataset or mount Google Drive
+3. Run the cells sequentially from top to bottom
+4. Observe the outputs and evaluation results

+## **Limitations**

+The model may fail to detect attacks that closely resemble normal traffic patterns.
+The performance also depends on feature selection and clustering parameters.
+This notebook is intended mainly for academic and experimental purposes.

+## **Conclusion**

+This project demonstrates how unsupervised learning techniques can be applied for zero-day attack detection by modelling normal network behaviour instead of relying on known attack signatures.